 Your pet must have one of the following documents when returning to the UK:

-UK nationals living abroad
+UK nationals living in the EU

 If you have a pet passport issued by an EU member state, you can use it to bring your pet to the UK.